Suruli Falls: Tourism

-Temples

 The beautiful, 90-foot-tall Shakthimigu Annai Sri Jeyameena Thirukovil temple honours the mother goddess Sri Jeyameena Jeyameena.
 It is the first of its kind in the world to be built for a mother by her son (Dr. Jeganth) and husband (Er.
 Jeyaraj) to honour her dedication, purity and sacrifice as a mother and to showcast the world the courage she displayed while she fought cancer.
 She stood tall during her critical illness and was brave enough to console her loved ones that "She will be always with us...
 Whenever we call, she will stand for us and bless us with whatever we wish".
 The divine words told by her and the faith others had on her turned out to be true.

 This temple will stand as a symbol of true love and how a mother should be respected by her children, "A mother is more than a god".
 This temple will also serve as a support centre for cancer affected people in future.

 Suruli hills is the part of the Pothigai Malai.
 Pothigai hills is a highly divine and spiritual center.
 There is a story that when Shiva and Parvati entered into divine matrimony at Mount Kailash in the north, the place was unbalanced because of the multitude of holy beings witnessing the wedding.
 Lord Shiva asked Agastya Maharishi to proceed to southern India to balance the world.
 Agastya Maharishi then proceeded to Pothigai hills and balanced the world.
 Agastya Maharishi was able to visualise the wedding of Lord Shiva and Parvati on a Shivalingam that was at Tiru Kalyana Teertham at Pothigai hills.
 These hills are visited by several saints and sages from Himalayas particularly on a full moon day.
 The striking similarity between the profiles of Mount Kailash and Agasthyamalai strengthen the mythological connections of these sacred peaks.

 While Swami Arulananda was at Pothigai hills, he often visited Subramania Swami temple in Tiruchendur.
 In 1981, on Thaipusam day (Full moon day in January), Agastya Maharishi appeared in Swamiji’s dream and asked him to proceed to Suruli Aandavar temple (Subramania Swami temple) at Suruli hills to practice Tapas.
 In this place, Subramania manifests as Suruli Aandavar.

 Suruli Velappar Temple in praise of Kartikeya is located near the falls.
 This temple is shaped like an OM Pranava.
 OM is the source mantra of the universal.
 This Mantra was sounded prior to earth and all planets were created.
 We can hear the OM Mantra if you are in high level meditation frequency.
 This statement was told by Omgara guru Sidhar.